Microphone speech streaming recognition using the API v3

 • RATE: Audio stream sampling rate in Hz.

 • CHUNK: Recording buffer size.
-The size is determined based on the number of frames the recorded speech is split into.
+The size is determined by the number of frames the recorded speech is split into.

 • RECORD_SECONDS: Voice recording duration in seconds.

 • WAVE_OUTPUT_FILENAME: Name of the voice audio file.
-The file is created by a script.
+The file is created by running a script.

 • profanity_filter: Profanity filter.